 From the formulas given above, it is interesting to note that we can calculate all of the needed covariances without introducing any additional correlation assumptions into the model.
-Each correlation is implied directly by the structure of the layers themselves.
+All of the correlation is implied directly by the structure of the layers themselves.